BrianDang03/ProjectRocket/README.md

 *******************************************************
 * C# Scripts
 *******************************************************
 Name: CollisionHandler, handles all the collisions of the game.
+Debugging: (L: Go to next level | C: Stops all collisions)

 Name: Movement, handles the movement of the rocket.
 Controls: (W or Space: Fly | A: Rotate Left | D: Rotate Right)